-During the year, there were no transfers of fair value measurements between Level 1 and Level 2 for both financial assets at fair value through profit or loss and available-for-sale investments (2015: Nil).
+During the year, there were no transfers of fair value measurements between Level 1 and Level 2 for both financial assets at fair value through profit and loss and available-for-sale investments (2016: Nil).

-The Company did not have any financial liabilities measured at fair value as at 31 December 2016 and 2015.
+The Company did not have any financial liabilities measured at fair value as at 31 December 2017 and 2016.